ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 {removeInRFC="true"}
 # Changes History

 ## Version -01 to -02

+* Added requirement for support of both thick and thin registry models (R1.7)
 * Added requirements for Host Object Type
 * Added R10.12 on future ways of delegation
 * Added requirements for Domain Object Type